1629 K Street NW #300

 It also maintains correspondence with a similar number of persons.

-While many other complaints sites have minimal provisions for reported persons to have their names removed, ComplaintsBoard.com provides you with more.
+While many other complaints sites have minimal provisions for reported persons to remove their names, ComplaintsBoard.com provides you with more.

-We would not go about telling you how difficult it is to have your content removed.
+We would not tell you how difficult it is to remove your content.
 (You must have known that already).

 However, we would guide you through the modus operandi of ComplaintsBoard.com.

-We do this hoping that you would be able to identify your scenario and ask them to remove your content.
+We hope you will identify your scenario and ask them to remove your content.

 Our team of experts can be engaged to help you harness the provisions of the Complaints Board.

-If it turns out that you cannot completely benefit from the provisions of ComplaintsBoard.com, we can also help you remove your name.
+If it turns out that you cannot ultimately benefit from the provisions of ComplaintsBoard.com, we can also help you remove your name.

 Helping you retain your online reputation is what we do.